freeradical13/freeradical13.github.io/index.md

 #### Algae

-[Algae][] are photosynthetic eukaryotic autotrophs which lack roots, stems or leaves, so they're not considered plants.
+[Algae][] are aquatic, photosynthetic, eukaryotic, multicellular protists which lack roots, stems or leaves, so they're not considered plants.
 Most algae spend most of their life as haploid organisms with a brief diploid period after fertilization which quickly transitions via meiosis back to a haploid organism.

 #### Plants

-[Plants][] are photosynthetic eukaryotic autotrophs although they do not include algae.
+[Plants][] are photosynthetic, eukaryotic, autotrophs and have terrestrial adaptations that algae lack such as complex tissues.
 Plants have a cell wall made of cellulose.
 [Plants evolved from][] freshwater multicellular algae.

 Plants have alternation of generations and they are [embryophytes][] which use embroys to nurture young sporophytes within the gametophyte.